openstack-archive/sahara/doc/source/userdoc/hadoop-swift.rst

     https://github.com/stackforge/savanna-extra/blob/master/hadoop-swift/hadoop-swift-latest.jar
 * Swift side: https://review.openstack.org/#/c/21015
     This patch is merged into Grizzly.
-If you want to make it work in Folsom please see the instructions in the section below.
+If you want to make it work in Folsom see the instructions in the section below.

 Swift patching